 We had fun, but it was also super stressful.
-Children’s birthday parties are already high tension as a general rule, which is why so many parents walk around with sippy cups filled with Gray Goose and pineapple juice, thinking no one else knows why they keep sucking on Pikachu’s head.
-Add in two bouncy houses, with all the liability and inevitable fractures, and the deal I struck no longer seemed sound.
-Then the pump for the air-blow-up thing gave out, at which point the castle and the square went as limp as a sock with holes at both ends.
-I’d horse traded and gotten a cracked-hoof, bloated-belly nag with bad teeth that had been put up wet.
+Children’s birthday parties are already high tension as a general rule, which is why so many parents walk around with sippy cups filled with Gray Goose and pineapple juice, thinking no one really knows why they keep sucking on Pikachu’s head.
+Add in two bouncy houses, with all the liability from potential fractures, and the deal I struck no longer seemed sound.
+Then the pump for the air-blow-up thing gave out, at which point the bouncy castle went as limp as a sock with holes at both ends.
+I’d horse traded and gotten a cracked-hoof, put-up-wet, bloated-belly nag with bad teeth.

-I’d had it at the end of that day, and I recall there was discussion of boxed wine and/or of trying in earnest to learn which mushrooms growing out in the pasture were of the mellowing-out kind and which were of the poisonous variety.
-I’m not sure I cared much one way or the other at that point.
+I’d had it at the end of that day, and I recall there was discussion of boxed wine and/or of trying to learn which mushrooms growing out in the pasture were of the mellowing-out kind.
+We weren't confident we could tell the difference from the poisonous variety and reluctantly abandoned the idea.

-That was when I spied the bottles of bubble solution we’d handed out as party favors.
-They sat in little blue and yellow bottles on a Batman table cloth, ripped and drenched hours earlier in the first of two rain showers that day, amidst the clutter of bent and leaking cardboard cups (the kind with the fold-out finger holder loops which are splendidly useless at a kid’s birthday party), spilled Hawaiian Punch, and one forlorn hotdog that would remain uneaten because it had fallen in the dirt on the way to the castle.
+That was when I spied the bubble containers we’d handed out as party favors.
+They sat in little blue and yellow bottles on a Batman table cloth (ripped and drenched hours earlier in the first of two rain showers), amidst the clutter of bent and leaking cardboard cups--the kind with the fold-out finger holder loops which are splendidly useless at a kid’s birthday party--spilled Hawaiian Punch, and one forlorn hotdog which would remain uneaten because it had fallen in the muck on the way to the castle.

-On a whim—because by then I only had energy left for one or two whims—I unscrewed one of the little blue bottles and blew a damn bubble.
-Because, truly, I’d had it, and blowing one stupid bubble seemed like something to do instead of stab the castle and the square…repeatedly.
+On a whim—because by then I only had energy left for the one whim—I unscrewed one of the little blue bottles and blew a damn bubble.
+Because, truly, I’d had it, and blowing one stupid bubble seemed like something to do instead of stab the bouncy castle.

-One bubble blow, that’s all it took, and suddenly I realized I was staring at something designed by God to be mesmerizing and produce a smile.
-HE knows his stuff when it comes to things like bubbles, and half a dozen bubble lofts later, I’d ascended out of my little birthday party hellhole and felt like a dad once more.
+One bubble blow, that’s all it took, and I realized I was performing an act mesmerizing and calming by design.
+Half a dozen bubble lofts later, I’d ascended out of my little birthday party hellhole and felt like a dad once more.

 I am in no way disparaging wine or ganja, meditation or medication, monthly massage or weekly yoga.
-All I’m saying is that blowing bubbles once in a while sure can’t hurt.
+All I’m saying is blowing bubbles once in a while sure can’t hurt if you're about to explode.
 A bottle for every human being on Earth, I say.
-I bet we’d see world peace in less time than it takes to blow up a pirate ship.
+I bet we’d see world peace in less time than it takes to blow up a rubber castle.